Apr 05, 2018

+In January 2018 alone, almost 60,000 Australians visited Hong Kong so it's safe to say that despite its tiny size, we're flocking to this fascinating region.
 Situated on the southeast coast of China, Hong Kong became a British colony after China’s defeat in the First Opium War in 1852.
 It was transferred back to China in 1997 though it retains a high degree of autonomy – 150 years of British rule (apart from Japanese occupation during World War II) have rendered Hong Kong culturally distinct from mainland China.
-It’s often described as a meeting of East and West – a place where traditional customs such as feng shui are taken deadly seriously and buildings lack a fourth floor (the number four is considered inauspicious) but where signs are often written in English and fashion and food take cues from the West.
+It’s often described as a meeting of East and West – a place where traditional customs such as feng shui are taken deadly seriously and buildings lack a fourth floor (the number four is considered inauspicious) but where signs are often written in English and fashion, food take cues from the West and ex-pats from around the world work in its financial centre.
 Although it is officially China, Hong Kong is designated a Special Administrative Region, which means it has its own laws, political system and currency.
-There is no “Great Firewall” here – wi-fi is readily available and social media is accessible; people are free to discuss politically sensitive issues with impunity; and the most common language spoken is Cantonese rather than Mandarin.
-Despite its tiny size, it’s a global financial capital and a mecca for ex-pats working in its financial centre.
 Here’s everything you need to know before you head to Hong Kong.

 Qantas flies directly to Hong Kong from Sydney, Brisbane and Melbourne; the flight takes nine hours and 20 minutes.

 As a Special Administrative Region of the People’s Republic of China, Hong Kong has separate immigration regulations.
-Unlike China, Hong Kong does not require Australian visitors to obtain a visa for visits of fewer than 90 days.
+Unlike China, Hong Kong does not require Australian visitors to obtain a visa for visits of fewer than 90 days; longer stays will require a visa that should be organised at least eight weeks before departure.
 However, entry conditions can change at short notice.
 Check the Hong Kong Economic and Trade Office for up-to-date information.

 Flying in to Hong Kong International Airport